mukul-rathi/old-personal-website/_posts/2018-08-30-Backpropagation.md

 $$\frac{\partial{J}}{\partial{b^{[l]}_{j}}} = \frac{1}{m} \sum_{i=1}^{m}\frac{\partial{J}}{\partial{z^{[l](i)}_{j}}}*\frac{\partial{z^{[l](i)}_{j}}}{\partial{b^{[l]}_{j}}} = \frac{1}{m} \sum_{i=1}^{m}\frac{\partial{J}}{\partial{z^{[l](i)}_{j}}}$$

-We can now switch back to considering the matrices.
+It's worth noting though how similar these equations are to logistic regression - just that instead of $$x$$ we have the more general $$a^{[l-1]}$$.
+As we mentioned in the previous post, the principles for logistic regression are just scaled and generalised for a feedforward neural network.

-It's worth noting though how similar these equations are to logistic regression - as we mentioned in the previous post, the principles for logistic regression are just scaled and generalised for a feedforward neural network.
+We can now switch our notation back to considering the matrices, having gained the insight from looking at one neuron.

 $$\frac{\partial{J}}{\partial{W^{[l]}_{jk}}} = \frac{1}{m} \sum_{i=1}^{m}\frac{\partial{J}}{\partial{Z^{[l]}_{ji}}} * A^{[l-1]}_{ki} = \frac{1}{m} \sum_{i=1}^{m}\frac{\partial{J}}{\partial{Z^{[l]}_{ji}}} * A^{[l-1]T}_{ik}  $$